Generic Name: omeprazole (oh MEP ra zol)

 What should I avoid while taking Prilosec OTC?

-Diarrhea may be a sign of a new infection.
+Prilosec OTC can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

 Prilosec OTC side effects